vycke/feo-css/site/components.md

 </label>
 ```

-## Switch
+## Toggle

-A switch is a specific component that can be used as a solitary
+A toggle is a specific component that can be used as a solitary
 checkbox, or for something else.

 <form>
   <label>
     <input type="checkbox" />
-    My Switch
+    My toggle
   </label>
 </form>

 The implementation is a slightly different from the form elements,
-as you will put the label text after the switch in most cases.
+as you will put the label text after the toggle in most cases.

 ```
 <label>